MicrosoftDocs/ai-builder/ai-builder-docs/previewability-scenarios.md

 ms.reviewer: kvivek
 ---

-# Scenario previewability
+# Preview features

-AI Builder has been shipped and is generally available, but some of the proposed scenarios are still in Preview mode.
+AI Builder has been shipped and is generally available, but some of it's features are still in preview status.
 You will notice them as they display a 'Preview' tag near their names *in the AI Builder/ Build page
 *in the Maker Studio/ Insert / AI Builder menu